Give Thanks: Make a Cornucopia Table Setting

-A cornucopia is the traditional table decoration of Thanksgiving.
-Usually, it’s filled with pumpkins, gourds and leaves to celebrate the bounty of autumn and harvest-time, but a cornucopia can also be a terrific catalyst to get your kids thinking about all the things they’re grateful for.
+A cornucopia is a goat's horn that symbolizes abundance and prosperity.
+Usually, it’s filled with pumpkins, gourds, and leaves to celebrate the bounty of autumn and harvest time, but a cornucopia can also be a terrific catalyst to get your kids thinking about all the things they’re grateful for.
 Let all your Thanksgiving guests join the celebration by slipping their own thank-yous into the cornucopia before the meal.

-With this activity, your child will get to practice reading and writing while keeping her holiday spirit alive!
-And when she's done, she'll have made a festive decoration for all of your guests to enjoy.
+With this activity, your child will get to practice reading and writing while getting into the holiday spirit!
+And when your child is done, they'll have made a festive decoration for all of your guests to enjoy.

 - Construction paper in autumn colors (red, brown, orange, yellow)